headjoe3/M-E-A-N-I-N-G-B-O-T/README.md

 In `meaningbot_release.snippet.ars`, the variables `COMMITMENT_RESPONSE_MESSAGE`, `UPDATE_RESPONSE_MESSAGE`, and `GETSOME_RESPONSE_MESSAGE` should be lists that include ONLY the response messages that you want shown to the user for each action.

-**Step 5:** Upload the files from this repository to any text channel
+**Step 5:** Upload your edited files to any text channel.
+Use `.commands` to view a list of commands that can be used with this bot.